grafana/integration-sample-apps/sample-apps/snmp/README.md

 # SNMP sample app

 This sample application creates an Ubuntu VM integrated with Alloy for metric and log collection.
-This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of SNMP using the node-exporter.
+This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of SNMP using snmpd as well as snmpsim snapshots.

 ## Prerequisites